 - Windows: C:\Users\[user name]\AppData\Roaming\Adobe\Lightroom\Preferences\Lightroom Classic CC 7 Preferences.agprefs

 For the location of preferences files in earlier versions of Lightroom, see:

-When you start Lightroom after resetting preferences, Lightroom might ask you to upgrade your catalog.
+When you start Lightroom Classic after resetting preferences, it might ask you to upgrade your catalog.
 Follow these steps to get your correct catalog back.

 If you've been working in a catalog, do not choose Upgrade.
 Instead, click Choose a Different Catalog.

-Note: Choosing Upgrade converts the catalog you used in your previous version of Lightroom to the current version of Lightroom.
-You probably already did this step when you installed the most recent version of Lightroom.
+Note: Choosing Upgrade converts the catalog you used in your previous version of Lightroom Classic to the current version.
+You probably already did this step when you installed the most recent version of Lightroom Classic.
 Doing it again doesn't display your current photos, and many files could be missing.

 Make sure that you don't choose a catalog here that is not your actual catalog.
 If you do, you could see differences in the images in the catalog and the edits to some of the images, and missing photos.

 Note: The catalogs you see listed could have different names from what is shown below.